Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 I saw the bot was gaining new users every day but I didn’t really think it would be making money at all, but after that more followed, and I started tracking them in an Excel file.
 ![donations-excel](/img/blog/astro/ab_balance_excel.webp)
-so in a bunch of days, I setup a premium version of the bot for those who donated, and the activation process for it was all manual on my end, no fancy stripe integrations or anything.
+so in a bunch of days, I set up a premium version of the bot for those who donated, and the activation process for it was all manual on my end, no fancy stripe integrations or anything.
 I was logging in the excel the donations and modifying a fancy `.env` file updating the list of premium guilds.

-Only after a while I setup a proper Patreon page, which lacked a lot in terms of API at the time, and later on moved to Chargebee, Stripe and PayPal (well Patreon was also my only option because I wasn’t even 18 back then so I literally could not open a PayPal account).
+only after a while I set up a proper Patreon page, which lacked a lot in terms of API at the time, and later on moved to Chargebee, Stripe and PayPal (well Patreon was also my only option because I wasn’t even 18 back then so I literally could not open a PayPal account).

 ### first contract and infrastructure bottlenecks
 everything was going really well, the bot was growing steadily: